Overview

 Youth Panel

-A youth panel is currently being set-up to for 14-25 year olds to work with practitioners and organisations to help deliver cultural interaction, connection and engagement along Spring Gardens for children and young people.
+A youth panel was set-up to for 14-25 year olds to work with practitioners and organisations to help deliver cultural interaction, connection and engagement along Spring Gardens for children and young people.

 Project Timeline